vuestorefront/vue-storefront/docs/guide/general/introduction.md

 ![Architecture diagram](https://raw.githubusercontent.com/vuestorefront/vue-storefront/master/docs/.vuepress/public/GitHub-Architecture-VS.png)

-- **VSBridge Indexer** ([magento2-vsbridge-indexer](https://github.com/vuestorefront/magento2-vsbridge-indexer) on the image) is multi-process data synchronizer between Magento and ElasticSearch which is sending data about products, categories, taxrules, attributes, cms blocks and cms pages.
+- **VSBridge Indexer** ([magento2-vsbridge-indexer](https://github.com/vuestorefront/magento2-vsbridge-indexer) on the image) is multi-process data synchronizer between Magento and Elasticsearch which is sending data about products, categories, taxrules, attributes, cms blocks and cms pages.

 - **VSF-API (or SF-API)** is just a proxy to the eCommerce backend which gives us variety of benefits like caching layer, mapping to agnostic types, possibility to create own "processors" (mapping functions for certain entities).